jack-jackhui/youtube-uploader/README.md

 - You have a `Python 3.x` environment.
 - You have a Google account with access to the YouTube Data API.
 - You have set up a project in the Google Developers Console and have credentials in the form of a `client_secrets.json` file.
+- Create a .env.production file under the project root and provide SMTP credential if you intend to use the email notification feature.
+- Also provide LLM(e.g. OpenAI) API key if intend to use AI generated topic for videos.

 ## Installation